 Information collected automatically will be used only for the purposes of administering the website, for purposes of assessing system performance, improving services and website management.
 BCUPS will not use this data to determine the inquirer’s identity unless required to do so as part of an internal investigation for law enforcement purposes.

 BCUPS’ website includes links to websites operated by other organizations, government agencies and private businesses.
 These links are not intended to be referrals and are posted only for convenience.
 BCUPS has no responsibility for, liability, or control over the links or websites.
 Please refer to the individual privacy policies and terms and conditions of use for external sites.

 Access to Personal Information & Questions Regarding Privacy

 Inquiries, complaints, or access requests should be addressed to:

 PO Box 18519 West Georgia RPO Vancouver, BC V6Z 0B3,

 From time to time, we may change this Policy when it is appropriate to do so.
-We recommend that you review this Policy from time to time so that you are aware of any changes.
+As such, we recommend reviewing the Policy regularly.